-How the Awards are Determined
+How Annual Long-Term Equity Incentive Awards are Determined

-For each of the NEOs, the Compensation Committee sets a targeted long-term incentive award value.
-The targeted value for all of the Company's officers generally varies by position and responsibility and is reviewed annually.
-In setting the targeted value, the Compensation Committee generally consults with its independent compensation consultant and periodically compares the targeted value to applicable market data, including broad industry data and, as warranted, data from the Compensation Comparison Group.
-It also considers the effect the long-term incentive element would have upon the executive's total direct compensation.
+For each NEO, the Compensation Committee sets an annual targeted long-term incentive award value.
+The targeted value generally varies by position and responsibility and is reviewed annually.
+In setting the targeted value, the Compensation Committee consults with its independent compensation consultant and compares the targeted value to applicable market data, including broad industry data and, as warranted, data from the Compensation Comparison Group.
+It also considers the effect the long-term incentives may have on the executive's total direct and realizable compensation opportunities.

-The Compensation Committee then allocates the targeted long-term incentive award value between PRSUs and RSUs.
-The mix of the awards was intended to align with the Company's philosophy that a majority of the long-term incentive awards for senior executives should be performance based.
-The target number of shares underlying the PRSUs and the number of shares underlying the RSUs is determined by multiplying the targeted long-term incentive award value by 55% and 45%, respectively, and dividing that number by the average closing price of the Common Stock for the 20-trading days immediately preceding the date on which the Compensation Committee approves the awards.
-A 20-trading day average price, as opposed to a single price on the approval date, is used to mitigate the potential impact of single trading day aberrations on the number of shares granted.
+The Compensation Committee then allocates the targeted annual long-term incentive award value between PRSUs and RSUs.
+The mix of the awards is intended to align with the Company's philosophy that a majority of the long-term incentive awards for senior executives should be performance-based.
+With the exception of Mr. Brewer, for 2022, the target number of shares underlying the PRSUs and RSUs was determined by multiplying the targeted annual long-term incentive award value by 55% and 45%, respectively, and dividing that number by the average closing price of the Common Stock for the 20 trading days immediately preceding the date on which the Compensation Committee approves the awards.
+For Mr. Brewer, the allocation of underlying shares for the PRSUs and RSUs used a factor of 75% and 25% respectively, then applied the average closing stock price as described above.
+A 20 trading day average price, as opposed to a single price on the approval date, is used to mitigate the potential impact of single trading day aberrations on the number of shares granted.

-The table below sets forth the targeted long-term incentive value, the "target" number of PRSUs and the number of RSUs for each of the NEOs for 2020:
+The table below sets forth, for 2022, the targeted annual long-term incentive value and the resulting "target" number of PRSUs and the number of RSUs for each of the NEOs subject to their annual long-term incentive awards granted in February 2022:

-Name Lo 2020 Targeted ng-Term Incentive Award Value g-Term Incentive Shares Underlying
+Name Targeted Long- Term centive Award Value Target No. of Shares Underlying PRSUs No. of Shares Underlying RSUs

-Oliver G. (Chip) Brewer III \$ 4,500,000 114,372 93,577
+Oliver G. (Chip) Brewer III \$ 5,500,000 171,518 57,173

-Brian P. Lynch \$ 750,000 19,062 15,596
+Brian P. Lynch \$ 1,250,000 28,587 23,389

-Joseph B. Flannery \$ 500,000 12,708 10,397
+Arthur F. Starrs \$ 1,500,000 34,304 28,067

-Glenn F. Hickey \$ 500,000 12,708 10,397
+Glenn F. Hickey \$ 800,000 18,296 14,969

-Mark F. Leposky \$ 500,000 12,708 10,397
+Mark F. Leposky \$ 800,000 18,296 14,969